ayyoubk/setup-development-environment/README.md

 # setup-development-environment

-This guide for setting up your development environment for Linux/Ubuntu users
+This guide for setting up your development environment for Linux/Ubuntu users.

 ## Installing and Updating the Linux App Manager